Dr. Kyle Kremer is an astrophysicist at Caltech and Carnegie Observatories in Pasadena, a position he began in Fall 2020.

 In 2015, Kremer returned to Northwestern to pursue a PhD in astrophysics.
 After defending his thesis—titled The Role of Black Holes in Globular Cluster Dynamics—in 2019, Kremer began his current position at Caltech and Carnegie Observatories.
 His current work spans a variety of topics in astronomy from the detection of black hole mergers through gravitational waves to modeling the N-body dynamics of dense stellar systems like globular clusters to studying the electromagnetic signatures that result when stars are torn apart by black holes.

 In addition to his research, Kremer enjoys speaking with public audiences about astronomy.
 Building upon his experience as a musician/scientist, Kremer developed Cosmos in Concert, an outreach program presenting multimedia shows combining astronomy education and music performance with the goal of making astronomy (and science in general) accessible to a broader audience.
 Over the past few years, Kremer has presented 16 concerts in six states including performances at Northwestern, Colburn, and with the Boulder Philharmonic Orchestra in Colorado.
-Outside of work, Kremer enjoys trying to maintain his trumpet chops, ironing out the flaws in his golf swing, and watching his wife Elyse Lauzon (also a Colburn alum!) perform with the San Diego Symphony.
+Outside of work, Kremer enjoys trying to maintain his trumpet chops, ironing out the flaws in his golf swing, and watching his wife Elyse Lauzon (also a Colburn alum!) perform with the Los Angeles Philharmonic.